codemonk-digital/vue-responsiveness/README.md

 - uses the native [`window.matchMedia(queryString)`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) and only reacts to changes in the query's `matches` value.
 It's the same API powering CSS media queries.
 - listeners are placed on the `MediaQueryList` instances, meaning they are garbage collected as soon as the app is unmounted, without leaving bound events behind on `<body>` or `window` object.
 - no global pollution
-- having it app-wide is lighter than having listeners bound by each component using it
+- only one instance per app (much lighter than having one instance per component needing it)
 - in terms of memory and/or CPU consumption, using `window.matchMadia` is a few hundred times lighter than using the _"traditional"_ `resize` event listener method

 ### Got issues?